 Corporation achieved sales of over $14 billion, reached the Fortune 50, and was second only to IBM as a computer manufacturer.

-a business and was sold to Compaq Corporation in 1998.
-This fascinating modern Greek tragedy by Ed Schein, a high-level consultant
+business and was sold to Compaq Corporation in 1998.
+This fascinating modern Greek tragedy by Ed Schein, a high-level consultant to

-to DEC for 40 years, shows how DEC's unique corporate culture contributed both to its early successes and later to an
+DEC for 40 years, shows how DEC's unique corporate culture contributed both to its early successes and later to an organizational

 rigidity that caused its ultimate downfall.